 In the Sudan you can expect sightings of lions, giraffes and zebras (in the same biozone, but unluckily for the lions, not in the same enclosure).
 Europe has wolves, lynxes, otters, The Amazone has jaguars, monkeys and macaws, Patagonia has penguins, pumas and pudus (and other animals whose names don't begin with 'p').
 So.
 Many.
 Animals.

 And these are just some of the zones and a few of the animals.
 There are also birds, lizards, snakes, tarantulas, frogs, fish, mammals big and small...
 Let's just say that if you're an animal lover, zoo'll find plenty here to put a smile on your face.

-- Metro: Line 8 to Porte Dorée station and walk in less than 10 minutes to the zoo.
-Line 1 to Saint-Mandé station and walk for 15 minutes to the zoo entrance.
+- Metro: Line 8 to Porte Dorée station, from there it's a 10-minute walk to the zoo.
+Line 1 to Saint-Mandé station, 15-minute walk to the zoo

 - Bus: Lines 46, 86 and 325 to Zoological Park